fibbojs/fibbo/docs/guide/core/transforms.md

 ## Rotation

-The rotation of an object is a 3D vector that represents its orientation in the scene.
+The rotation of an object is a either a number (in 2D scenes) or a 3D vector (in 3D scenes) that represents its orientation in the scene.
 The rotation is expressed in [radians](https://en.wikipedia.org/wiki/Radian).

 You can set the rotation as follows :